jlnovais/JN.RabbitMQClient/README.md

 **Features**

-*   sender implementation
+*   Sender implementation
-*   multiple consumer instances supported
+*   Multiple consumer instances supported
-*   multiple processing options for received messages
+*   Multiple processing options for received messages
-*   random expiration for messages sent to an holding queue (depending on the processing option)
+*   Random expiration for messages sent to an holding queue (depending on the processing option)
 *   TLS connection support

 More details available on the [project website](https://jn-rabbitmqclient.josenovais.com/).